marcelkandula/Eye-blink-detection-model/README.md

 # 👁️ Eye Blink Detection Model

-A lightweight and effective eye blink detection system built using Python, OpenCV, and mediapipe.
+A lightweight and effective eye blink detection system built using PyTorch, OpenCV, and mediapipe.
 This project detects eye blinks in real-time from video streams.

 ---